-LIKE GRAND TOUR NATION?
+LIKE GT NATION?

 This information comes off a lot scarier than it actually is, especialy since the article never mentions in detail which cars the researchers used for testing, but regardless, it goes to show that in terms of autonomous driving systems, there are some pretty simple ways to fudge with the car's sensors.

 A number of researchers from the University of Washington, University of Michigan, Stony Brook University, and UC Berkeley have figured out a way to hack self driving cars by putting stickers in a variety of patterns on street signs.

 I want to again point out that there is no mention of what car they used, so don't think that this test was done in a Tesla Model S or anything.
 Chances are it was a researcher created "car" for the purpose of this experiment, so you have to bear in mind that actual cars on the road with autonomous technology have more sophisticated systems.
 If anything, this experiment is simply to raise a point.